 KHS finds loving homes for 6,000+ cats and dogs per year through its 10 permanent adoption sites in the Louisville area: the East Campus in Lyndon and nine adoption centers in Feeders Supply stores.
+We also offer feline adoptions at Louisville first cat café, the Purrfect Day Café.
 All KHS pets are spayed or neutered, microchipped, wormed, given flea preventative, heartworm tested and are up-to-date on vaccinations.

 KHS has special behavior programs for shelter pets who exhibit behavior issues that make them harder to adopt.

 - In-shelter Behavior Training.
 KHS has a behavioral staff team that specializes in providing behavior modification for shelter animals, as well as enrichment to help reduce stress.
 In January 2017, we announced the opening of our Sam Swope Pet Retreat, which provides a peaceful facility where our behavioral team helps animals recover from abuse, neglect and lack of socialization. in 2017 over 200 shelter dogs graduated from our behavior program and were adopted.

 - Working Cats.
 Through our lifesaving Working Cats program, cats who are not suitable for home adoption because of behavior issues are placed in appropriate indoor/outdoor locations such as barns, warehouses and garages where they have caretakers.
 About 40 cats a year find new homes through this innovative program.

 - At our S.N.I.P.
 Clinic (Spay/Neuter Incentive Program), more than 9,000 dogs and cats are spayed or neutered each year – helping reduce pet overpopulation and eliminate future animal suffering.